 The South African Best Practice Guidelines for Pre-construction Monitoring of Bats at Wind Energy Facilities (MacEwan et al, 2020) guided the monitoring process.
-Based on these guidelines, acoustic monitoring of the echolocation calls of bats was, amongst others, were used to determine the seasonal and diurnal activity patterns of bats at the proposed Khoe development site.
+Based on these guidelines, acoustic monitoring of the echolocation calls of bats was, amongst others, used to determine the seasonal and diurnal activity patterns of bats at the proposed Hugo Wind Farm development site.